SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

   />
 ```

-As before, this is fairly normal android XML, excpept that we now have two new local attributes:
+As before, this is fairly normal android XML, except that we now have two new local attributes:

 - local:MvxBind which this time contains a JSON object with two binding instructions - the first for ItemsSource, the second for ItemClick.
 - local:MvxItemTemplate which contains a reference to the ListItem_ViewModel.axml file from above.
 Notice that the capitalization on this reference is a bit unusual - sometimes Android just insists you use lower case.